SafeExamBrowser/seb-server-setup/docs/install-production.rst

 **Setup:**

-The demo setup consists of some kind setup descriptors, the kustomization.yaml and a deploy script.
+The example setup consists of some kind setup descriptors, the kustomization.yaml and a deploy script.
 The kustomization.yaml file first sets common values which are modified most: image version and replica count.
 It then uses the base config published in this repository (docker/ethz/cloud/kustomize/) and extends it to a demo deployment.